Leesylvania State Park

 Leesylvania State Park is located in the southeastern part of Prince William County, Virginia.
-The land was donated in 1978 by philanthropist Daniel K. Ludwig, and the park was dedicated in 1985 and opened full-time in 1992.
+The land was donated in 1978 by businessman Daniel K. Ludwig, and the park was dedicated in 1985 and opened full-time in 1992.

 History

 At the time of early English settlers, Leesylvania was believed to be the site of an Algonquian village, overlooking Neabsco Creek.

 Henry Lee II settled on the land from 1747 until his death in 1787.
 He and his wife had eight children at their home including Revolutionary War hero Henry "Light Horse Harry" Lee.
 He is also the grandfather to Civil War general Robert E. Lee.
 George Washington mentions visiting the Lee House three times in his diaries.